feeleep75/eth-stratum-mining-proxy/README.md

 Installation on Windows
 -----------------------

-1. Download official Windows binaries (EXE) from https://github.com/Coinotron/eth-stratum-mining-proxy/releases/tag/v1.0
+1. Download official Windows binaries (EXE) from https://github.com/feeleep75/eth-stratum-mining-proxy/releases/tag/v2.0
 2. Open downloaded file.
 It will open console window.
-Using default settings, proxy connects to Coinotron
+Using default settings, proxy connects to eth.coinmine.pl
-3. Another way to start proxy: mining_proxy.exe -o coinotron.com -p 3344
+3. Another way to start proxy: mining_proxy.exe -o eth.coinmine.pl -p 4000
-4. You can also download python sources from github and run: python mining_proxy.py -o coinotron.com -p 3344
+4. You can also download python sources from github and run: python mining_proxy.py -o eth.coinmine.pl -p 4000
 4. If you want to connect to another pool or change other proxy settings ( for example define custom worker and password ), type "mining_proxy.exe --help" in console window.

 Installation on Linux